Liquid consonant: Acoustic and articulatory phonetics

 Acoustically, liquids seem to have a third formant of unexpected value when compared to the first and second formants.
 This contrasts with non-liquid approximants, whose third formant value is expected based on the first two formants.

-In articulatory phonetics, liquids are described as controlled gestures, which are slower and require more precise tongue movement during the "homing phase", when the tongue adjusts towards the place of articulation of the consonant.
+In articulatory phonetics, liquids are described as controlled gestures, which are slower and require more precise tongue movement during the "homing phase," when the tongue adjusts towards the place of articulation of the consonant.
 Due to the fact that babies prefer ballistic gestures, which rely on the propelling motion of the jaw, liquids usually occur later in a child's phonological development, and they are more likely to be deleted in consonant clusters before the age of three.
 Liquids have also been described as consonants involving "complex lingual geometries."

-To better determine the full range of articulatory and acoustic characteristics of liquids, the use of ultrasound paired with audio recordings is increasing.
-This is due to this consonant group being difficult to analyse on a purely auditory base.
+Due to liquids being difficult to analyse on a purely auditory basis, the use of ultrasound paired with audio recordings is increasing in order to better determine the full range of articulatory and acoustic characteristics of liquids.

-Liquids and phonological change
+Sound changes

-Liquids seem to be more or less subjected to certain sound changes or phonological processes than other consonants.
+Liquids seem to be more or less subjected to certain sound changes than other consonants.
 On an auditory level, liquid consonants resemble each other, which is likely the reason they undergo or trigger assimilation, dissimilation and metathesis.